 How to hire on potential rather than experience

-If you are hiring for your fairly new startup, then you are probably looking to keep costs as low as possible.
+If you are hiring for your fairly early stage startup, then you are probably looking to keep costs as minimal as possible.
 Hiring graduates at the start of their career is going to be cheaper than bringing someone with loads of experience, but this can cause some reservations amongst hiring managers.
 Some graduates have almost no experience, due to focusing on their studies fulltime at university and without the funds to do an internship during the holidays so it can be diffcult to know where to recruit the best graduates from.

 Lots of job specifications will ask for a few years’ experience, forgetting that some of the best graduates (often the ones with the highest grades) were camped out in the library rather than doing shadowing work schemes.
 The truth is that often students forget about the value of work experience during the stress of attaining that degree.